 - Quadruple camera system

 - Large battery

 First thing's first, what features are a priority for you?
 Do you take a lot of pictures?
 If so, you'll want a good camera.
-A high megapixel count translates to a more detailed photo, and some phones have multiple cameras that allow for you to zoom in on subjects or capture more in the frame.
+A high megapixel count translates to a more detailed photo, and some phones have multiple cameras that allow you to zoom in on subjects or capture more in the frame.
 The display is another factor to think about.
-A larger screen will be more difficult to use with one hand, but it'll also be better-suited for watching movies and playing games.
-Similarly, a higher screen resolution means everything on the phone will be more crisp and easier on the eyes.
+A larger screen will be more challenging to use with one hand, but it'll also be better suited for watching movies and playing games.
+Similarly, a higher screen resolution means everything on the phone will be crisper and easier on the eyes.
 Last but certainly not least, keep an eye on the battery capacity of the phone you're looking at.
-The larger mAh count it has, the longer it'll last on a single charge.
+The larger the mAh count it has, the longer it'll last on a single charge.